tombranfield/spaced_repeating_vocabulary/README.md

 Based loosely off Memrise - I wanted to make my own version of it since I was getting frustrated with their business.

-Create word lists ("courses") and learn the words using a combination of multiple choice and typing tests at particular set intervals to aid recall and retention
+Create word lists and learn them using a combination of multiple choice and typing tests at particular set intervals to aid recall and retention

 Requires Python >=3.7